CathalDonohoe/MYO-Game/README.md

 Conclusions & Recommendations
 I am happy with my finished project.
 I set an objective to create an application in Unity that will implement the MYO Gestures, and that is what I accomplished.
 I also added some voice recognition for added functionality that I feel really compliments the MYO Gestures making for a fun and interactive experience for the User and the Gamer.
 My goal was to make a game for everyone to enjoy that tried it, and I believe I achieved that.
 I was very excited to implement the MYO Armband into an application of my own, but unfortunately, I cannot say that the hardware is exactly what I had hoped for it to be.
 The equipment must be worn in a very specific way to optimally work for the User, and without the proper guidance from someone with this knowledge, the game will more than likely be unplayable for this User.
 The MYO Armband requires to be work as tight as it can be on the arm, and to be facing a certain way up.
 Once the armband has been played on and has powered on, it must be synced up.
-This requires the user to place their hand in a certain position and hold, not only can this result in the users hands becoming tiered, as mine often did when working on this project, it must be warmed up once it has synced, and once it has warmed it, it must be re-synced.
+This requires the user to place their hand in a certain position and hold, not only can this result in the users hands becoming tired, as mine often did when working on this project, it must be warmed up once it has synced, and once it has warmed it, it must be re-synced.
 This can result in the user wearing the band for a solid 10 minutes before they even start the application.
 This is somewhat understandable as the hardware hasn’t received an update since 2013, but non-the-less, I felt that I should specify my own quarrels when using the hardware.
 Overall, I am still very happy with how the project has turned out and have lost more hours than I care to admit playing the game instead of actually working.
 The chance to work on something as interesting as this has been fun and I’m pleased with the outcome.

 How to Run